Congratulations to our 2016 CPF Scholars!

 - Not have received a CPF college scholarship in the past.

-Preference is given to rising first-year students in any field and currently-enrolled college students in a field of study related to the management of craniofacial anomalies (e.g. genetic counseling, speech-language pathology).
+Preference is given to rising first-year students in any field and to currently-enrolled students in a field of study related to cleft or craniofacial conditions (e.g. genetic counseling, speech-language pathology).

-Award recipients are selected by the CPF Scholarship Committee after review of the following:
+Award recipients are selected by the CPF Scholarship Committee based on:

 - Past academic performance